Maalot Educational Network | Evaluated Learning Experience

 Classroom: 104 hours (13 weeks); Distance/Hybrid: Varies.

 September 2020 - Present.

-Upon successful completion of this course, students will be able to describe and analyze Talmudic disputes in Gittin, demonstrate mastery of the intricate and detailed arguments of the Talmudic glosses and a wide range of commentaries, distill the various opinions that constitute the legal discussion and appraise the relationship between them and conceptualize the abstract principles at the core of the discussion.
+Upon successful completion of this course, students will be able to: describe and analyze Talmudic disputes in Gitti; demonstrate mastery of the intricate and detailed arguments of the Talmudic glosses and a wide range of commentaries; distill various opinions that constitute the legal discussion; and appraise the relationship between them and conceptualize the abstract principles at the core of the discussion.